 - Optional 1 tbsp of honey (or sweetener of your choice)

 Makes: 4 cups or 1 Liter

 - Put all the fruits & tea together in a pitcher, French press or Carafe.
 Then, add the water.

 - Cover and refrigerate overnight.
 (We recommend tasting the tea on the 6th hour and adjust to your liking.)

 - Strain all the ingredients out of the pitcher and pour through a fine mesh sieve.

-- Serve and garnish with pineapple & mint.
+- Add sweeter of your choice.
+Serve and garnish with pineapple & mint.

 Notes: You can use any fruits for this Iced Tea–which can be a fusion of berries, or with apples for example.
 It’s very flexible.